-Not as big as I would expect from a zinfandel but definitely richer than other wines at this price point ($3 a bottle for fuck’s sake!) and tastes delicious with a Criminial Minds marathon.
-It ain’t five tons – more like twelve ounces – but I recommend you buy some while this is cheaper than Christ’s tears.
+Not as big as I would expect from a zinfandel but definitely richer than other wines at this price point, and tastes delicious with a Criminal Minds marathon.
+It ain’t five tons – more like twelve ounces – but I recommend you buy some before it all gets scooped up.

 Started my Sunday with breakfast at Rook and Rogue, the new board game pub in the old Port of Subs space at 206 Magnolia.
 They have approximately 700 board games on hand, covering all skill levels.
 Most are free to play, but R&R does have memberships that grant access to the super-fancy games.